 The Functional Medicine model is an individualized, patient-centered, science-based approach that empowers patients and practitioners to work together to address the underlying causes of disease and promote optimal wellness.
 It requires a detailed understanding of each patient’s genetic, biochemical, and lifestyle factors and leverages that data to direct personalized treatment plans that lead to improved patient outcomes.

 Men have specific health issues that I have become accustomed to identify, diagnose and treat: anxiety, anger, depression, indigestion, pain, fatigue, weight loss, stress, addiction and sexual health.

 With its multiple modalities from acupuncture to herbal medicine and supplementation acupuncture and integrative medicine benefit athletes at every level.
 First as a holistic and modular approach to treating pain, sports (or work) injuries, and postural imbalances and second for promoting enhanced athletic performance, improve range of motion and overall wellbeing

-If you have not in my immediate area we can still set up a consultation through Skype or Facetime.
+If you are not in my immediate area we can still set up a consultation through Skype or Facetime.
 This usually works well for Functional Medicine or Herbal Therapy patients especially when done in conjunction with blood panels.
 We often perform an extensive intake for medical history and address your chief concern at the first session.
 A great health practice for busy patients!
+House calls also available.

 Cleanses and detoxification programs are tailormade for each patient.
 All cleanses I prescribe are designed to be safe, non-drastic and sustainable and are centered around organic whole foods.
 I recommend cleanses for patients complaining of feeling sluggish and fatigued, patients suffering from long term illnesses with stubborn or unresolvable symptoms, and patients who have reached a plateau in their healing or weight loss goals.